 You may find that your dental practice is not open as normal.
 NHS England has a page on dental care which you may find useful if in need of treatment.

 Prescription collections - Hastings House Wellesbourne and Kineton Red HorsePlease click on this link to read about our prescription collection service.
+Even though shielding has supposedly ended Erika and Cllr Andy Smith have agreed with Hastings House that we will continue the prescription collection service while there is a genuine need.

 Support our village businesses